thetyrelcorporation/rquest/README.md

 Bassically I am tiered of constantly relooking up NET HTTP blog post to try and remember how to say override the default headers or attatch a file as a multipart post request.
 Also there are things about the ruby request generation process I felt I could improve such as, autodetecting the need for ssl from the URI and providing a clean DSL for request definition, as well as cleaner file attatchment.

-RQuest makes it easy to build request and gives you full control over every aspect of the request.
+Rquest makes it easy to build request and gives you full control over every aspect of the request.
 I modeled it after the chrome extension postman.
-Everything you can do with postman you can do with RQuest and it follows the same intuitive work flow.
+Everything you can do with postman you can do with Rquest and it follows the same intuitive work flow.

 In addition Rquest is an object that can handle a full session request cycle.
 You can say log in have the authentication cookies set by the server and then proceed to parse your dashboard.